Advantages of Private Limited Company Over Limited Liability Partnership

 Easy Arrangement of Funds

 A Private Limited Company is governed by the Companies Law and has to comply with a lot of regulations.
 As a result of this, there is a high level of transparency in the activities of a private limited company due to which investors place a lot of trust in them.
 Also, the Indian law allows foreign direct investment in Private Limited Companies.
-Hence, there are varieties of investors that are available for investment into a Private Limited Company.
+Hence, there are varieties of investors that are available for investment into a Private Company.
 Procuring funds from external sources is easier for Private Limited Companies as compared with LLPs.

 A Private Limited Company holds a high reputation in the eyes of third parties as compared to LLP.
-Even though an LLP is a separate legal entity from its partners, its reputation is not as high as a Private Limited Company.
+Even though an LLP is a separate legal entity from its partners, its reputation is not as high as a Private Company.
 This is why it is easier for a Private Limited Company to procure funds.
 The credibility of Private Limited Companies is also higher in comparison to LLPs due to high corporate governance that exists in them.

 Liability of Members

-This is one of the core advantages of a Private Limited Company.
+This is one of the core advantages of a Private Ltd. Company.
 As a Private Limited Company exists as a separate entity from its members, its liabilities would be separate from that of its members.
 The responsibility of the debts taken by the company would be of the company and not of the members.

 An LLP is also a separate legal entity from its members.
 However, in the case of Oppression and Mismanagement, the liability of its members is unlimited when it comes to the aspects of liquidity and debt-equity.